KaiFig/Unit2_project/README.md

 ## Problem definition
 Mr. Sakaguchi has been getting sick recently with a sore throat and a cough.
 As winter is coming, the humidity and the temperature of the house has been getting lower which has coincided with the recent illness.
 Therefore, Mr. Sakaguchi suspects that this is the cause of his illness, and he has asked us (Zaven and I) to investigate his hypothesis.
 Currently, he has a thermometer in his room, however, he doesn't check it often and he also cannot check the humidity.
 Even with the temperature, he doesn't know what temperature is unhealthy and what temperature is healthy.
 Therefore, he wants us to create a program that shows when he is most vulnerable to illness due to unhealthy levels of humidity and temperature.
 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides wireless communication.
 A cheap and often used alternative for prototyping is the Raspberry Pi.
-It enables the developer to have wireless communication with the
+It enables the developer to have wireless communication with the sensors which is important in our case as we are able to code and get data without having to be physically connected to the computer.
+It is also relatively small and cheap.

 Considering the budgetary constrains of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python is open source, it is mature and supported in mutiple platforms (platform-independent) including macOS, Windows, Linux and can also be used to program the Arduino microprocessor [^5][^6].
 In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python whereas it is responsability of the C/C++ developer to allocate and free up memory [^7], this could result in faster applications but also memory problems.
 In addition a HLL language will allow me and future developers extend the solution or solve issues proptly.